Students Preparing for Academic-Research Careers (SPARC) Award

 - junior or senior undergraduate student enrolled in a CSD program

 - first-year master's student enrolled in a CAA-accredited [PDF] CSD program

 - first- or second-year entry-level clinical doctoral (e.g., AuD) student enrolled in a CAA-accredited [PDF] program

-- holder of a BA degree and an offer of admission for enrollment in a master's CSD or AuD program for the 2014–2015 academic year
+- holder of a BA degree and an offer of admission for enrollment to an entry level graduate degree program in CSD for the 2015–2016 academic year

-You are not eligible to apply if you are enrolled in a PhD program or if you already have a PhD degree.
+You are not eligible to apply if you have been admitted to or are currently enrolled in a research doctoral (e.g., PhD) program.
 The goal of the SPARC award is to foster students' interest in the pursuit of a PhD education and a career in academia.
-The award is, therefore, limited to undergraduate, first year master's, and first- and second-year entry-level clinical doctoral students per eligibility criteria above.
+The award is, therefore, limited to undergraduate, first year master's, and first- and second-year entry-level audiology clinical doctoral students.

 - senior undergraduate

 - first- or second-year student in a CAA-accredited master's speech language pathology program